alan-null/SXA.HealthCheck/README.md

 **SXA.HealthCheck** is a Power Shell script used to determine health status of SXA site.

-I contains a set of steps.
-Each step checks different thing in SXA solution and provies possible solution
+It consists of validation steps.
+Each step checks different thing in SXA solution and provides possible solution

-# Usage
+## Usage

 ### Executing

 1. Open the latest version of [**main.ps1**](https://raw.githubusercontent.com/alan-null/SXA.HealthCheck/master/main.ps1)
 2. Copy content to a clipboard
 3. Open PowerShell ISE (`http://domain/sitecore/shell/Applications/PowerShell/PowerShellIse?sc_bw=1`)